Home

 • How much down payment, if any, you may need

-The first thing you'll want to know when determining or understanding the credit tier you fall into is how auto lenders scoring models work.
+The first thing you'll want to know when determining, or understanding, what credit tier you fall into (below) is how most lenders scoring models work.
+In other words, How Lenders See You!

 1. Ability